Last Updated on July 25, 2022

-WordPress.org is a way better platform which is being used by millions of small to large businesses these days.
+WordPress.org is a way better platform that is being used by millions of small to large businesses these days.

 If you want to learn all about building a blog using WordPress.com and WordPress.org, this EBook is for you: The Ultimate Guide to Blogging with WordPress

-- The difference between WordPress.com and WordPress.org is like renting a shop and owning a shop.
+- The difference between WordPress.org or WordPress.com for website is like renting a shop and owning a shop.
 WordPress.com is similar to renting a shop whereas WordPress.org is like owning a shop.

 - WordPress.com is a hosting service whereas WordPress.org is the platform that provides free WordPress software.